Lightning-AI/litdata/README.md

     dataloader = ld.StreamingDataLoader(dataset, batch_size=64)

     for batch in dataloader:
-        process(batch)  # Replace with your data processing logic
+        print(batch)  # Replace with your data processing logic
 ```

 - Now run your script with `DEBUG_LITDATA=1` to enable logging of debug information.